Gastouni

 Gastouni (Γαστούνη) is a town and a former municipality in Elis, West Greece, Greece.
 Since the 2011 local government reform it is part of the municipality Pineios, of which it is the seat and a municipal unit.
 The municipal unit has an area of 59.325 km2.
 Gastouni is situated in a flat rural area, 5 km from the Ionian Sea.
 The river Pineios flows into the sea near Gastouni.
 The town is 6 km south of Andravida, 4 km east of Vartholomio, 11 km northwest of Amaliada and 26 km northwest of Pyrgos.
-The population of the town proper was 7,485 in 2011.
 The Greek National Road 9/E55 (Patras - Pyrgos) and the railway from Patras to Pyrgos pass east of Gastouni.
 There is a 12th-century Byzantine church in the southwestern quarter Katholiki.

 Subdivisions

 The municipal unit Gastouni is subdivided into the following communities: